risrivas/java-interview/src/main/resources/tdd.connect4/Connect4-Requirements.md

    one disc every time.
 4. We want feedback when either an event or an error occurs within the game.
    The output shows the status of the board after every move.
-5. When no more discs can be inserted, the game fnishes, and it is considered a draw.
+5. When no more discs can be inserted, the game finishes, and it is considered a draw.
 6. If a player inserts a disc and connects more than three discs of his color in a straight vertical line, then that player wins.